hariomshandilya/create-a-Face-Detection-Android-App-using-Machine-Learning-KIT-on-Firebase/README.md

 Now copy the below-mentioned text, and paste it at the very end of the app level Gradle, outside all the brackets as shown in the image below. apply plugin: ‘com.google.gms.google-services’
+Next, go to bulid.gradle (project) and copy the below-mentioned text, and paste it in ‘dependencies’ classpath as shown in the image below. classpath ‘com.google.gms:google-services:4.2.0’